To the untrained eye insurance is a murky subject. A foreign food, an unknown quantity.

 But what does it mean?
 Why is there another link in the chain?
 Why wouldn’t you go straight to the insurer?

 Because insurance is complex.
 And often quite expensive.
 Sometimes it’s a legal requirement.
 Can you be sure you’re getting what you need?
 How do you know you’re not wasting your money?
 Who’s going to tell you otherwise?
 The insurer?
 Not likely, and in most cases they’re not allowed to anyway (thanks, FCA).

 So what are your options?
 Well, you could spend a couple of grand and sit the Chartered Insurance Institute’s exams.

 Or you could use a broker who’s already done that.

 Passing those exams makes them a qualified expert – one that’s perfectly placed to tell you what insurance you need, why you need it and then find it for you.

-And once they’ve found potential policies, wading through the wordings and decoding everything becomes their job, not yours.
-Best leave the technicalities to them.
+And once they’ve found potential policies, wading through the wordings and decoding everything is their job, not yours.

 Insurance brokers range from massive multinationals you’ve probably never heard of, like Aon and Willis, to one-man bands just around the corner.
 Between them, they find cover for everything from satellites to garden gnomes.